Apply for Aid: Current Students

-All funding through Brown University Graduate School is controlled and administered by your Department or Program.
-Please consult with your Director of Graduate Study for funding questions or issues each academic year.|
+All funding through Brown University Graduate School and Executive Masters Programs is controlled and administered by your Department or Program.
+Please consult with your Director of Graduate Study or Program Manager for funding questions or issues regarding a particular semester.

-Applying for Federal Loans for 2013-2014 Academic Year.
+Applying for Federal Student Loans

 When will I hear about my eligibility for loans?

 If you have already been admitted to Brown University and chosen to enroll, any initial federal loan eligibility will be automatically posted to your account once a FAFSA has been submitted.
 Students are notified via their Brown email account that their federal loan is ready to be reviewed.
 All graduate students who have matriculated and completed a FAFSA would receive notification in late April.
 Any students who enroll or complete the FAFSA after that time should expect notification within 3 to 5 business days.